Shalom Meir Tower: History

 The tower was built on the site of the Herzliya Hebrew High School, better known as Herzliya Gymnasium.
 The school's architecturally and historically significant structure was razed and the school relocated in order to build the tower in 1962.
-This decision was later regretted and the contour of the Herzliya Gymnasium became the emblem of the Society for Preservation of Israel Heritage Sites (SPIHS).
+This decision was later regretted and the contour of the Herzliya Gymnasium became the emblem of the Council for Conservation of Heritage Sites in Israel, which was founded partially as a response to the building's fate.

 Construction was carried out by the Meir Brothers, Moshe, Mordechai and Menachem Meir, who named it after their father, Reb Shalom-Shachna Meir, born in Sanok in Galicia.
 Shalom-Shachna Meir married the daughter of a rich manufacturer from the Romanian region of Moldova, where he lived until 1920, becoming a successful businessman as well as a leader of the local Zionists.
 In 1920 he emigrated to Palestine where he became an important public figure in the early years of Tel Aviv, a member of the town's first city council, and one of the founders of Ramat Gan.

 The building has a cream hue tile facade which was created especially for the tower and was manufactured in Italy.
 A subway station was built under the tower block, but rails were never laid and the station remains empty and disconnected from any rail system.